vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

     .
     .

 As described earlier, Classical CAN messages with ID of `001` and CAN FD frames with ID of `005` are sent from can0 (outgoing).
-On the other hand, the ones with ID `002` and `006` are the CanEchoDevice's response to those messages after increasing their ID by `1` and applying a shift-left of data by one byte.
+On the other hand, the ones with ID `002` and `006` are the sil-kit-demo-can-echo-device's response to those messages after increasing their ID by `1` and applying a shift-left of data by one byte.

 #### Adding CANoe (17 SP3 or newer) as a participant
 If CANoe is connected to the SIL Kit, all CAN traffic is visible there as well.
 You can also execute a test unit which checks if the CAN messages are being transmitted as expected.

-Before you can connect CANoe to the SIL Kit network you should adapt the `RegistryUri` in `/SocketCAN/demos/CANoe_SILKit_config.silkit.yaml` to the IP address of your system where your sil-kit-registry is running.
+Before you can connect CANoe to the SIL Kit network you should adapt the `RegistryUri` in `SocketCAN/demos/CANoe_SILKit_config.silkit.yaml` to the IP address of your system where your sil-kit-registry is running.
 The configuration file is referenced by both following CANoe use cases (Desktop Edition and Server Edition).

 #### CANoe Desktop Edition